Eurasia Policy Forum: Contemporary Political Myth and Reality in Eurasia

 Michael Kimmage, Director, Kennan Institute

-Moderator: Alexandra Sukalo, Director, Clements-Strauss Intelligence Studies Project at The University of Texas at Austin
+Moderator: Alexandra Sukalo, Director, Clements-Strauss Intelligence Studies Project, University of Texas at Austin

 10:00 am – 10:10 am: Break